The 6 Best Dog Muzzles Australia: Tested & Evaluated 2023

 How To Use A Dog Muzzle Effectively

 So, we have established that muzzles generally aren’t cruel if used correctly.
-Now let’s discuss how to correctly use them.
+Now let’s discuss how to effectively use them.
 (5)

 Step 1: Let them get used to the muzzle